siobhanlgorman/80s-Mixtape-Quiz/README.md

   * questions can be easily updated

 ### Scope
 The project scope follows the minimal viable features approach for the initial project.
 However the scope is such that interactive features to enhance the user experience will be added in future.
-The project is to be a simple functioning online quiz game with randomly generated multiple choice questions, where the score will accumulate up to a specified maximum which can be adjusted according to the number of questions available.
+The project is to be a simple functioning online quiz game with randomly generated multiple choice questions.
+The score will accumulate up to a specified maximum which can be adjusted according to the number of questions available.
 Initially the question pool will be small but sufficient for the user to enjoy the experience.
+A fun feedback message will be generated to rate the user's final score.
 The purpose of the site will be clear from the landing page and will be visually attractive to the user.
 The site will be easy to navigate and fully responsive to all sized screens.

 During this phase of the project design test repositories were created to try out visuals and initial features before establishing the final respository.

 ### Structure

 The user experience design is clear and simple with features positioned conventionally.
 There is clear navigation between pages signalling a clear pathway throught he site from the home page to the quiz and back to the home page or the quiz start page at the end of the quiz.
+The mouse changes to a pointer to indicate clearly where the user can click for an action.

 Home Page
 * Title: the title of the quiz appears on the home page to announce the topic of the quiz.